Operation Veritable: Background

 General Dwight D. Eisenhower, the Allied Commander, had decided that the best route into Germany would be across the relatively flat lands of northern Europe, taking the industrial heartland of the Ruhr.
 This first required that Allied forces should close up to the Rhine along its whole length.
 Montgomery's 21st Army Group had established a front along the River Maas in late 1944 and had also considered several offensive operations to enlarge and defend the Nijmegen, Gelderland bridgehead and its important bridges (captured during the operation to capture Arnhem).
 One such proposal, Valediction (a development of an earlier plan; Wyvern) - an assault south-eastwards from Nijmegen between the Rhine and Maas rivers, initially had been shelved by Montgomery.
 A conference was convened at Maastricht, in Netherlands' Limburg, on 7 December 1944 between Allied generals, to consider ways of maintaining pressure on the Germans throughout the winter.
 Consequently, Valediction was brought forward and allocated to the First Canadian Army.
 British XXX Corps was attached to the Canadians for the operation and the date was provisionally set as 1 January 1945.
 At this point, the name Veritable was attached to the operation in place of Valediction.

 In the event, Veritable was delayed by the diversion of forces to stem the German attack through the Ardennes in December, (Battle of the Bulge or the Ardennes Offensive) and the advantages to the Allies of hard, frozen ground were lost.

 The objective of the operation was to clear German forces from the area between the Rhine and Maas rivers, east of the Netherlands (Dutch) / German (Deutsch) frontier, in the Rhineland.
 It was part of Eisenhower's "broad front" strategy to occupy the entire west bank of the Rhine before crossing the river.
 The Allied expectation was that the northern end of the Siegfried Line was less well defended than elsewhere and an outflanking movement around the line was possible and would allow an early assault against the Ruhr industrial region.

+Veritable, starting on 8 February was the northern arm of a pincer movement.
+The southern pincer arm, Operation Grenade, was to be made by U.S. Ninth Arm (Lieutenant General William Hood Simpson) increased to ten divisions, starting on 10 February.
+The US Ninth was still under 21st Army Group.
+The British Second Army was in the middle of the two arms.